Introduction:

 during nice winter day.

-After that I came many times to see the two chicks grow up, most at late afternoon until sunset.
+After that I came many times to see the two chicks grow up, I try to come after work so this was late afternoon until sunset.

-The late afternoon is excellent for wild boar (pig) watching, in this park I saw them the most and up close.
+The late afternoon is excellent for wild boar (pig) watching, in this park I saw many of them and even up close.

 - The main park entrance near the lake